 Pros

-• Fantastic value for money.
+• Excellent value for money

-• Air-dry bristles.
+• Air-dry bristles

 Cons

-• No removable base to the caddy.
+• No removable caddy base

 Product Specs